the-vampiire/chingu-chimp/README.md

 #### Example: `/update certifications -url https://www.freecodecamp.com/userName/x-x-certification -date 01/01/11`

 ### Updating Profile Picture
 The profile picture update command does not take any additional parameters.
-When the command is entered your current Slack profile picture will be saved and added to your Chingu profile card.
+When the command is entered the user's current Slack profile picture will be saved and added to your Chingu profile card.

-**Note:** The system is designed to update your profile picture automatically during the updating of any item - every 14 days.
+**Note:** The system is designed to update a user's profile picture automatically during the updating of any item - every 14 days.
 The `/update picture` command can be used to force an update at any time.

 #### Example: `/update picture`